 However, if you prefer a nonalcoholic version, you can replace the vodka with chicken, beef, or vegetable broth.
 The flavor won't quite be the same (and it won't technically be a vodka sauce at that point), but do what works for you!

 What Kind of Pasta Goes with Vodka Sauce?

 In short, any pasta you like or have on hand!
 The classic pasta shapes for vodka sauce are penne and rigatoni, however I also love it with bucatini and linguine.
 It's also fun to use a spiral shape like cavatappi or fusilli so the sauce can fill every nook and cranny of the noodle.

-If you’re looking for a more nutrient-dense alternative to durum wheat pasta, I recommend either chickpea pasta (I love Banza brand!), or strands of spaghetti squash.This recipe is a quick, filling one-dish entree loaded with fiber and essential nutrients.
-Give it a try this week and be sure to tag #dishingouthealth so I can see your beautiful creations!
+If you're looking for a more nutrient-dense alternative to durum wheat pasta, I recommend either chickpea pasta (I love Banza brand!), or strands of spaghetti squash.This recipe is a quick, filling one-dish entree loaded with fiber and essential nutrients.
+Give it a try this week and be sure to tag #dishingouthealth so I can see your beautiful pumpkin pasta dishes!

 Other Easy Pasta Dinner Recipes: